-For now only four ordinances are available online.
+For now only five ordinances are available online.
 They are listed below.
 Click on each link to read the ordinance in its entirety.

 - Ordinance No. 161, PROHIBITING AND REGULATING THE KEEPING AND RUNNING AT LARGE OF LIVESTOCK AND FOWL AND OTHER ANIMALS WITHIN THE BOROUGH

 - Ordinance No. 213, NUISANCES RELATING TO GRASS, WEEDS, AND OTHER VEGETATION AND RUBBISH, GARBAGE, WASTE, AND DEBRIS

 - Ordinance No. 1 of 2018, FIRE INSURANCE ESCROW ORDINANCE

 - Ordinance No. 1 of 2019, STOP SIGNS, ESTABLISHMENT AND PENALTIES

 - Ordinance No. 1 of 2021, PURCHASE OF POLICE SERVICES FROM ST. CLAIR TOWNSHIP

 - Ordinance No. 2 of 2021, STORMWATER MANAGEMENT ORDINANCE.
 A hardcopy version of this document is available for review at the borough office.
 An electronic version of the document will be posted to the website once it becomes available.

 - Ordinance No. 3 of 2021, BUDGET AND REAL ESTATE TAX RATE FOR 2022